 Initial applicants astonishingly reported approvals in as little as 15 days!
 And while that number has increased as more and more people take advantage of the system, we are still seeing turnaround times between 30 and 60 days.
 Most importantly, it still represents a significant improvement over the year-plus approval times we are now seeing with the paper process.

 The screenshot below shows the ATF’s instructions for the new eForm 1 process from the eForms site.

-In summary, they have devised a process which allows the Responsible Person Questionnaire form(s) (Form 23) to be uploaded, along with your notarized trust while completing the eForm 1.
+In summary, they have devised a process which allows the Responsible Person Questionnaire form(s) (Form 23) to be uploaded, along with any design documents for your build and your notarized trust while completing the eForm 1.
 Once the eForm 1 is successfully submitted, the system generates a copy of the Form 1 and a Fingerprint Cover Letter and emails both documents to you.

 You then mail the fingerprint cards of each responsible person to the ATF with the Cover Letter.
 You then print the CLEO copy of the Form 1 and mail it, with the CLEO copy of your Form 23, to your local CLEO.
 I suggest using Priority Mail (or some other form of mailing which provides proof of delivery).
 Any additional responsible persons would mail just the CLEO copy of their Form 23, to their local CLEO.

 In the past, I have attempted to assist those clients whose trust I drafted in filing their eForm 1.
 The sheer volume has made it impossible for me to continue offering that as a free service since it can take over half-an-hour per application to receive the scanned documents, review them for any errors, compress them to comply with ATF requirements, and then navigate the eForms system.

 Therefore, I offer this service for a flat-fee of $50 to cover my time.